skip to main |

 The smart thing to do is to install Backburner as a service which will run as soon as windows boots.
 This is great for your headless machines and you have very little worry that a user might say "Backburner? what the heck is that?" and delete from the startup menu.
 If a user knows how to go in and kill a service this person is a nerd and is likely already a part of your team (in which case he or she wouldn't want to kill the service).

 As you probably already know, Backburner relies on a server application and a manager application.
 The manager application manages the jobs and the server application executes the jobs.
 I like to run the manager on a machine that will not take part in the rendering just in case the render job crashes a machine (I run it on my file server).
 Both applications can be run as services and the installation process is basically the same.
+Before you install the server service or the manager service you need to make sure that each application is configured correctly.

 For manager go to: